-The empirical constraints on strong first-order phase transitions in dense neutron star matter as described in Section \ref{section:phasetrans} are strikingly at variance with previous mean-field (e.g. NJL model) predictions.
-These suggested that a first-order chiral phase transition should already appear at relatively low baryon densities, $\rho \sim 2-3\,\rho_0$.
-A possible explanation for this discrepancy can be found in \cite{Drews2017, Brandes2021} where a chiral nucleon-meson (ChNM) field theory was used to explore the effects of fluctuations beyond mean-field (MF) approximation.
-The starting point is a relativistic chiral Lagrangian, ${\cal L}(\Psi; \pi,\sigma;v_\mu)$, shaped around a linear sigma model with nucleons $(\Psi)$, pions $(\pi)$ and a scalar $(\sigma)$ field.
-Short-range dynamics is parametrized in terms of heavy isoscalar and isovector vector fields $(v_\mu)$.
-The expectation value $\langle\sigma\rangle$ of the scalar field acts as a chiral order parameter normalized in the vacuum to the pion decay constant, $f_\pi \simeq 92$ MeV.
-Two classes of fluctuations beyond MF were then systematically studied: first, vacuum fluctuations which introduce an additional term proportional to $\sigma^4\ln(\sigma/f_\pi)$ in the MF partition function; and secondly, fluctuations involving pion loops and nucleon particle-hole excitations.
-The vacuum fluctuations can be included in an extended mean-field (EMF) approximation \cite{Skokov2010}.
+The empirical constraints on strong first-order phase transitions in dense neutron star matter, as described in Section \ref{section:phasetrans}, are strikingly at variance with previous mean-field (e.g.,~NJL model) predictions.
+These suggested that a first-order chiral phase transition should already appear at relatively low baryon densities around $\rho \sim 2-3\,\rho_0$.
+A possible explanation for this discrepancy can be found in~\cite{Drews2017, Brandes2021}, where a chiral nucleon--meson (ChNM) field theory was used to explore the effects of fluctuations beyond mean-field (MF) approximation.
+The starting point was a relativistic chiral Lagrangian, ${\cal L}(\Psi; \pi,\sigma;v_\mu)$, shaped around a linear sigma model with nucleons $(\Psi)$, pions $(\pi)$, and a scalar $(\sigma)$ field.
+Short-range dynamics were parametrized in terms of heavy isoscalar and isovector vector fields $(v_\mu)$.
+The expectation value $\langle\sigma\rangle$ of the scalar field acted as a chiral order parameter normalized in the vacuum to the pion decay constant, $f_\pi \simeq 92$ MeV.
+Two classes of fluctuations beyond MF were then systematically studied: first, vacuum fluctuations that introduced an additional term proportional to $\sigma^4\ln(\sigma/f_\pi)$ in the MF partition function; secondly, fluctuations involving pion loops and nucleon particle--hole excitations.
+The vacuum fluctuations can be included in an extended mean-field (EMF) approximation~\cite{Skokov2010}.
 Fluctuations involving pion and nucleon loops are computed using non-perturbative functional renormalization group (FRG) methods.
-The parameters of the ChNM model, in particular those related to short-distance dynamics, are fixed to reproduce empirical nuclear physics data \cite{Drews2017,Brandes2021}.
+The parameters of the ChNM model---in particular, those related to short-distance dynamics---are fixed to reproduce empirical nuclear physics data~\cite{Drews2017,Brandes2021}.